 When comparing measured and simulated sound pressure levels, be sure to input in Manatee:

-- the right distance from the outer surface of the machine to the microphone
+- the right distance from the middle of the e-machine to the microphone

 - the right directivity coefficient